ratansingh98/100_Days_of_ML_Code/README.md

 ## Day 1 : July 7 , 2018

-**Today's Progress** : I had built a linear regrssion using Gradient Descent from scratch by refering siraj's [How to Do Linear Regression using Gradient Descent](https://www.youtube.com/watch?v=XdM6ER7zTLk).
+**Today's Progress** : I had built a linear regrssion using Gradient Descent from scratch by referring siraj's [How to Do Linear Regression using Gradient Descent](https://www.youtube.com/watch?v=XdM6ER7zTLk).

 **Thoughts** : The concept was very good and helped me to write code for complex formulae.